xuhongzuo/DeepOD/README.rst

 1. Download `ADBench <https://github.com/Minqi824/ADBench/tree/main/adbench/datasets/>`_ datasets.
 2. modify the ``dataset_root`` variable as the directory of the dataset.
 3. ``input_dir`` is the sub-folder name of the ``dataset_root``, e.g., ``Classical`` or ``NLP_by_BERT``.
-4. use the following commend in the bash
+4. use the following command in the bash

 .. code-block:: bash